fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 ⚠️ Beware, that this is highly customizable and we might make tweaks in any earlier version of `ursa` which that guide might not consider.
 Check our original repository for any updates!
 Also, some advanced users have a preference to modify this on their own.
 In any case, for more on this you have to check the [Nginx docs](https://docs.nginx.com/) to learn more!

+> Note: if multiple domain names are used, the `init-letsencrypt.sh` script will export them under the first domain provided

 2) Replace the pathname with your custom domain, by replacing the following `ursa.earth` domain with yours

 ```sh